 I hope you’ll find your questions answered here, and invite you to send along any question you have that you’d like answered.
 There’s a link at the top of every page (“Ask TLG”).

 My personal background is, well, eclectic.
-I have a bachelor’s degree in journalism and political science from George Washington University in Washington, D.C. and a law degree from Rutgers School of Law-Newark.
+I have a bachelor’s degree in journalism with a political science minor from George Washington University in Washington, D.C. and a law degree from Rutgers School of Law-Newark.

 I’ve worked as a newspaper reporter, trade association writer, legal investigator, defense attorney, federal prosecutor, law editor and, for more than 20 years, I've been an adjunct member of the faculty at Rutgers Law School.